CyberRomeCat/Restaurant-page/README.md

 ## Things to add when i come back:
 - [ ] fix css style for compatibility for phone users
 - [ ] add animation
+## What I've learned:
+- knowing how to use webpack at its basic form
+- knowing how to use source maps and
+- knowing how to manage website assets